siarhei-usau/platform.shared.mappingsengine/README.md

 For all instruction types, the `mergeMode` is one of:  `replace` (default) or `append`.
 This can be omitted for `replace` as the default.

+The `id` and `notes` fields are mostly optional and later will be used to add MetaData into StreamSets logs or record attributes.
+The `primaryKey` path statement is resolved last and should resolve to only one value, otherwise is an error.

 An element designated as `jsonPath` is a normal JsonPath statement starting with `$.` from the root.